-- 2. Active Screening of All Residents.
+- Active Screening of All Residents.
 LTCH/RH must conduct active screening of all residents, at least twice daily (at the beginning and end of the day) to identify if any resident has fever, cough or other symptoms of COVID-19.
-Residents with symptoms (including mild respiratory symptoms and/or atypical symptoms) must be isolated and tested for COVID-19.
-For typical and atypical symptoms, please refer to the update on guidance for testing issued on April 15, 2020 or as amended. - 3.
+Residents with symptoms (including mild respiratory symptoms and/or atypical symptoms) must be isolated and tested for COVID-19. - 3.
 Admission and Re-Admissions.
 LTCH/RH must screen new admissions and re-admissions for symptoms and potential exposure to COVID-19.
 All new residents must be placed in self-isolation upon admission to the home and tested within 14 days of admission.
 If test results are negative, they must remain in isolation for 14 days from arrival.
-If test results are positive, refer to sections on Receiving positive test results and Management of a Single Case in a Resident.
-Hospitals are being asked to temporarily stop transfers to LTCH/RH.
-However, in the unlikely event that a transfer is still required, patients transferred from a hospital to a LTCH/RH must be tested, and results received, prior to transfer.
-A negative result does not rule out the potential for incubating illness and all patients should remain under droplet and contact precautions for a 14-day isolation period following transfer.
+If test results are positive, then report as a confirmed case and follow case management protocol.
+Patients transferred from hospital to a LTCH/RH must be tested prior to the transfer. - 4.
+Repatriation.
+LTCH/RH may repatriate residents home as outlined in the Recommendations for the Control of Respiratory Infection Outbreaks in Long-Term Care Homes.
+A negative test is not required for the resident to be repatriated from acute care. - 5.
+Short-Stay Absences.
+LTCH/RH must not permit residents to leave the LTCH/RH for short-stay absences to visit family and friends.
+Instead, residents who wish to go outside of the LTCH/RH must be told to remain on the LTCH/RH's property and maintain safe physical distancing.